Planning a Bansho Lesson

 • Choose a second problem students will solve to practice the lesson’s learning goal.

-• Select one or two problems students will solve independently
+• Select one or two similar problems that students will either solve independently or they will work on the problems through the bansho cycle again

 • Solve the problems.
 You will post the answers while students are independently working on the one or two problems.